+SECTION XII.

-§ XII.
-Test of All-comprehensiveness in a Division how constructed-Additional Advantages, Distinctness and Instinctiveness-Bifurcation why necessary.
+Test of All-comprehensiveness in a Dirision how constructed-Additional Advantages, Distinctness and Instinctiveness.
+Bifurcation why necessary.

-A problem is here proposed, and undertaken to be solved.-A logical aggregate of any kind, as designated by any appropriate name, being given, required to divide it into a number of parts, each in like manner designated by a distinctive name, in such sort, that, in the sum of these parts, shall be contained the same individuals, and all the individuals which, and no other individuals than those which are contained in the whole.
+A problem is here proposed, and undertaken to be solved.
+A logical aggregate of any kind, as designated by any appropriate name, being given, required to divide it into a number of parts, each in like manner designated by a distinctive name, in such sort, that, in the sum of these parts, shall be contained the same individuals, and all the individuals which, and no other individuals than those which are contained in the whole.

 Such is the problem, the solution of which is requisite for the present purpose.
-In other words, the solution of it consists in securing to the parts, in which the sort of whole in question is to be divided, the property of all-comprehensiveness.
+In other words, the solution of it consists in securing to the parts, into which the sort of whole in question is to be divided, the property of allcomprehensiveness.

-For the accomplishing of this solution, what has been found necessary, is-the construction of an instrument, such as, being employed in the divisional operation in question, and thereby in the conformation of the parts, which are the results of it, shall serve as a test-in such sort, as to demonstrate, if such be really the case, that the division there effected is in fact an all-comprehensive one: call it accordingly, the test of all-comprehensivencss.
-An instrument of this sort has accordingly been constructed; and, on turning to the Encyclopædical Table, will be seen to have, in every part of it, been explicitly or implicitly employed.
-It consists in what may be called the contradictory formula: the essence of which consists in the sign of negation, employed or employable in the designation of some one in each pair of branches, and not in that of the other.-But of this presently.
+For the accomplishing of this solution, what has been found necessary, is, the construction of an instrument, such as, being employed in the divisional operation in question, and thereby in the conformation of the parts, which are the results of it, shall serve as a test, in such sort, as to demonstrate, if such be really the case, that the division thus effected is in fact an all-comprehensive one: call it accordingly, the test of all-comprehensiveness.

+An instrument of this sort has accordingly been constructed \uparrow and, on turning to the Encyclopædical Table, will be seen to have, in every part of it, been explicitly or implicitly employed.
+It consists in what may be called the contradictory formula: the essence of which consists in the sign of negation, employed or employable in the designation of some one in each pair of branches, and not in that of the other.
+But of this presently.

 In and by the word pair, as applied to the branches thus produced, what is already implied is, that, by the instrument in question, it is only in the way of bisection that the problem can be solved.
-But in this mode, it will be seen, that every desirable purpose may be accomplished: that it cannot be any other mode; and that on any occasion at pleasure, by division into two parts, division into any other number of parts may, if there be any use in it, be accomplished.
+But in this mode, it will be seen, that every desirable purpose may be accomplished: that it cannot by any other mode; and that on any occasion at pleasure, by division into two parts, division into any other number of parts may, if there be any use in it, be accomplished.

-Of the desirable property,-which on this occasion stands as the principal object, and occupies the fore-ground,-all-comprehensiveness, having for its synonym, as already explained, the word exhaustiveness, is the name.
-But, by the same means by which to the scheme of division in question this property is secured, two other desirable pro-
+Of the desirable property, which, on this occasion, stands as the principal object, and occupies the fore-ground,-all-comprehensiveness, having for its synonym, as already explained, the word exhaustireness,-is the name.
+But, by the same means by which to the scheme of division in question this property is secured, two other desirable properties, as it will be seen, are, at this same time, secured, viz. distinctness and instructiveness.